Hi again. Today we will know step by step how to perform Busway Testing & Commissioning on-Site from A to Z.

-Responsible for ensuring the safety of the workers as well as the workplace during Testing and commissioning.
+Responsible for ensuring the safety of the workers and the workplace during Testing and commissioning.

 11.4- Commissioning Manager

-Verify and approve the entire Testing and commissioning of electrical/mechanical installations and documents before requesting inspections to PMCM/ Client representative.
+Verify and approve the testing and commissioning of electrical/mechanical installations and documents before requesting inspections from PMCM/ Client representative.

 11.5- PMCMs / Client Representative: